Hydroxychloroquine: Benefits, Side Effects, and Dosing

 Looking for the latest information?
-Read our Hydroxychloroquine (Plaquenil) and Coronavirus (COVID-19) Questions and Answers, and get all of the information on the coronavirus at Coronavirus and Lupus.
+Read our Hydroxychloroquine (Plaquenil) and Coronavirus (COVID-19) Questions and Answers.
+Get all of the information on the coronavirus at Coronavirus and Lupus.

 Hydroxychloroquine belongs to the family of medicines called “antimalarials” (AMs), which are also classified as disease-modifying anti-rheumatic drugs, or DMARDs.
 These drugs were initially used to prevent and to treat malaria but are no longer used for those purposes; more effective drugs have since been developed.
 Today’s AMs are hydroxychloroquine (Plaquenil®), chloroquine (Aralen®), and quinacrine (Atabrine®).
 (Quinacrine is no longer marketed in the U.S.; it can be dispensed by a compounding pharmacy, although insurance companies may not pay for it.)